-With one more day to Chinese New Year eve, there is still time to think about adding more festive dishes to usher in the Year of the Rooster.
+With less than a month to Chinese New Year, there’s is still time to think about adding more festive dishes to usher in the Year of the Ox.
 Be inspired by four local celebrities who share the recipes and stories behind their family favourites:

 For television host-actor Ben Yeo, bonding with his family over reunion dinner starts not at the dining table, but in the kitchen.

 One of his fondest childhood memories of Chinese New Year is helping his mother prepare the ingredients for shark’s fin soup with chicken, crab meat and mushrooms, one of his family’s reunion dinner classics.

 He and his three siblings were in charge of shredding boiled chicken meat and peeling crab meat from shells, while his mother cooked other festive dishes, such as braised sea cucumber and mushrooms, steamed fish and stir-fried leeks.

 Yeo, 38, says: “It was very tedious work, but it was fun, like playing with play dough.”

 After years of observing his mother make the shark’s fin soup, the culinary arts graduate from hospitality institute Shatec came up with his own version when he started his own family seven years ago.
 He has two sons, aged eight and five, with his wife, Ms Claudia Cheong, 38, who helps run Big Big Heart, a domestic abuse shelter started by Yeo.

 He also runs Western restaurant Tenderfresh Classic, which has four outlets including in Our Tampines Hub and Cheong Chin Nam Road.